Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: Introduction

 In the second part, we investigate whether this discrepancy could be a signal of new physics (NP) beyond the SM.
 The NP, of course, need not respect U-spin.
 In fact, it can be very much flavour-specific.
-We perform a model-independent analysis, introducing some four-fermion effective operators with various possible Lorentz structures.
-As the tension is confined to the $\Delta S = 1$ sector, the NP operators that we introduce are those that mediate $b\to s\bar{q}q$ decays, $q\in\{u,d\}$, leaving $\Delta S = 0$ channels uncontaminated from NP, and hence explicitly breaking U-spin for NP\footnote{For such flavour-specific NP, see, {\em e.g.}, Ref.\ \cite{Dighe:2007gt}.}.
-We could have included a U-spin symmetric $\Delta S = 0$ sector for NP too, but our choice is guided by the principle of Occam's razor.
-Even with this, we do find a very reasonable improvement for some class of operators.
+As an instructive exercise, we perform a model-independent analysis, introducing some four-fermion effective operators with various possible Lorentz structures.
+As the tension is mostly confined to the $\Delta S = 1$ sector, the NP operators that we introduce are those that mediate $b\to s\bar{q}q$ decays, $q\in\{u,d\}$, leaving $\Delta S = 0$ channels essentially uncontaminated by NP, and hence explicitly breaking U-spin for NP\footnote{Note that while small WCs can be accommodated for $\Delta S = 0$ NP operators, these neither add anything to the global fit nor are necessary.
+For such flavour-specific NP, see, {\em e.g.}, Ref.\ \cite{Dighe:2007gt}.}.
+What underlying theory leads to such NP structure is, however, a moot question; the only motivation for such a choice is the data --- this is entirely a data-driven analysis.
+One may note that only in SM and theories with minimal flavour violation, the $b\to d$ transition strength is suppressed compared to the $b\to s$ one, this need not be true for NP models in general.
+For the SM part of the amplitudes, we stick to the two assumptions enlisted before.
+While the domination of the LPF is expected for the SM part of the $\Delta S=1$ amplitudes, the NP operators, particularly scalar and tensor types, lead to a significant transverse polarisation fraction.
+We show that this leads to a softening of the tension, but not to a complete explanation.
+We also discuss qualitatively what happens when one introduces NP in $b\to d$ transitions too.

 The paper is organised as follows.
 In Section \ref{sec:u-spin-theory}, we briefly discuss how U-spin relates various $B\to V_1V_2$ amplitudes in the SM.
 This is followed by an analysis within the framework of SM, where we show quantitatively how large the tension is, and pinpoint its source.
 In Section \ref{sec:NP}, we introduce various NP operators, and again do the analysis, taking the NP only in the $\Delta S = 1$ sector.
 However, both $\Delta S=0$ and $\Delta S=1$ amplitudes related by U-spin are taken into account for the SM part of the decay channels.
-We find that several possible NP operators can help in resolving the tension.
+We find that several possible NP operators can help in partially resolving the tension.
 We summarise and conclude in Section \ref{sec:conclusion}, and relegate a few necessary details to the Appendix.